wilsonliaows/docs/connectors/jdbc/scheduled-query-trigger.md

 Avoid using limit clauses like `TOP` in your SQL.
 This is because the limit to the number of rows returned in the query is based on the value defined in the [**Batch size** input field](#batch-size).
 Adding your own limit clause will cause the action to fail.

 ### Schedule
 Select the type of schedule you want for your integration use case.
-This input fields is a pick list with the following available choices:
+This input field is a pick list with the following available choices:
 - hourly
 - daily
 - monthly